 #9 Eat a wide variety of plants and fiber to improve gut bacteria health

 Fiber is also needed o bulk up the stool and absorb water to prevent constipation.

 Sometimes a low fermentable diet that is low in fiber, such as the low FODMAP diet or SIBO diet needs to be followed for some time to help reduce small intestinal bacterial overgrowth and IBS symptoms.

-But it is crucial to bring fiber back into the diet and eat high fiber foods for optimal gut flora diversity in the colon.
+But it is crucial to bring fiber back into the diet and eat high fiber foods to boost gut health and promote a healthy balance of gut flora diversity in the colon.

 And of course, enjoy eating your food and be mindful while eating for optimal nourishment.
 Nourishing your body also means enjoying your food!

-If you have implemented these simple yet effective strategies to improve digestion and still have digestive problems, you may need additional support through targeted supplementation and a closer look at what foods could be irritating for you.
+If you have implemented these simple yet effective ways to improve digestion naturally and still have digestive problems, you may need additional support through targeted supplementation and a closer look at what foods could be irritating for you.

-But these 9 gut health tips are foundational steps that will help to improve gut health.
+But these 9 gut health tips are foundational steps that will help you to improve gut health.

 Supplements to take for gut health and digestive support include Pro-Digestion Intensive which is a broad-spectrum enzyme to help with the breakdown of all foods including more difficult to digest carbohydrates.